MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 #### Linux

-The main target of Linux support for the EXO V2 module is Ubuntu.
-Other Linux distributions have not been tested.

-The EXO V2 module is not supported in Red Hat Enterprise Linux (RHEL).
+The EXO V2 module is officially supported in the following distributions of Linux:

+- Ubuntu 18.04/20.04

+If you have trouble using the EXO V2 module on other distributions of Linux, send email to the following address: `exocmdletpreview[at]service[dot]microsoft[dot]com`.
+The email address is purposefully obfuscated to avoid spam.

-For instructions on installing PowerShell 7 on Linux, see [Installing PowerShell on Linux](https://docs.microsoft.com/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7.1&preserve-view=true)
+For instructions on installing PowerShell 7 on Linux, see [Installing PowerShell on Linux](https://docs.microsoft.com/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7.1&preserve-view=true).

 #### Windows